spuuntries/kekwelcome/README.md

 ## Usage:
 `mv` or rename `.env copy` to `.env` and change the variables accordingly.

-Brief explanation of the configurable message:
+### Brief explanation of the configurable message:
-The welmotes can be more than two emotes so long as they're all split by a `|`.
+The `welmotes` can be more than two emotes so long as they're all split by a `|`.
-The same thing goes for the welcome messages, with the difference being the addition of `<ping>` placeholder.
+The same thing goes for the `welcomes` messages, with the difference being the addition of `<ping>` placeholder.